-If you are running the Advanced Modsecurity Rules and you are not running ASL then you will need to report a false positive manually.
-Modsecurity does not come with a simple tool for reporting false positives like ASL does.
-ASL will do all of this for you, so if you are running ASL you do not need to follow this procedure, just click on the Report False Positive in the ASL GUI and you are all set.
+If you are running the Advanced Modsecurity Rules and you are not running AP then you will need to report a false positive manually.
+Modsecurity does not come with a simple tool for reporting false positives like AP does.
+AP will do all of this for you, so if you are running AP you do not need to follow this procedure, just click on the Report False Positive in the GUI and you are all set.

 You can also use this process with ASL if you prefer to report False Positives from the command line.